parth-20-07/PID-based-SCARA-Robot-Position-and-Velocity-Control-And-Manipulation/README.md

 _/forward_position_controller/commands_ : This is the control topic, this will be used to control the robot joints _/camera1/image_raw_ : On this topic the robot will publish the camera feed, to visualize what the camera is seeing we can use rviz2.

-_Note: This can also result in your system getting hanged for a few minutes, this is just a first time thing and please don't kill the node if this happens, average hang-time is around 2-3 mins, if it goes above 10 mins kill the launch file._
+🗒 _**Note:** This can also result in your system getting hanged for a few minutes, this is just a first time thing and please don't kill the node if this happens, average hang-time is around 2-3 mins, if it goes above 10 mins kill the launch file._

 ## [PlotJuggler](https://www.plotjuggler.io/)